 This course will develop a range of skills including

-Applicants must provide an official IELTS (or TOEFL) test score.
+Applicants must provide an official IELTS test score.

 There are specific faculty requirements for students intending to progress to Newcastle University degree programmes.
 The normal English language requirement for entry to a full-time degree programme is IELTS 6.5.

 The stated Pre-Sessional requirements assume that students are required to meet the normal requirement.